Mariners at Yankees, ppd.

 Mariners at Yankees, ppd.: Wednesday’s game between Seattle and host New York was postponed due to inclement weather.

 Since more rain is in the forecast for Thursday, the teams opted against a doubleheader.
-The Mariners aren’t scheduled for another series in New York this season so a makeup date wasn’t immediately announced.
+The Mariners aren’t scheduled for another series in New York this season so they will make a special one-day trip to the Bronx on June 2 for the makeup game.

 The Mariners won Tuesday’s opener 6-3 as second baseman Robinson Cano made his return to New York and was booed vociferously while going 1-for-5.